Just yesterday morning they let me know you were gone

 Everyone has a 9-11 story.
 Just as, depending on your age, everyone remembers where they were when President Kennedy was assassinated or where they were when the Space Shuttle Challenger exploded.
 As I wrote, everyone has a 9-11 story.
 Here's mine.

-I wrote most of this on the 10th anniversary of that life-changing day.
+the 10th anniversary of that life-changing day.

 Flight 77 made an indelible mark on my life.
 When Flight 77 crashed into the Pentagon on September 11, 2001, claiming nearly 200 lives, including the life of Suzanne Calley, I lost a great friend and mentor.
 I watched her husband, Frank Jensen, grieve.
 I watched my husband grieve.
 And I grieved myself.